-The EDA tool will check for the compiler information and verify if the executable model file is compatible with the operating system and platform.
+The EDA tool will check for the compiler information and verify if the executable model file is compatible with the platform (operating system and architecture).

-Multiple occurrences, without duplication, of Executable are permitted to allow for providing executable model files for as many combinations of operating system platforms and compilers for the same algorithmic model.
+Multiple occurrences, without duplication, of Executable are permitted, to support executable model files for many combinations of operating system, architecture, and compiler for the same algorithmic model.

-The File_Name provides the name of the executable model file.
-The executable model file should be in the same directory as the.ibs file.
+The Executable_Model_File provides the executable model file reference.
+This shall be an external file.
+The executable model file shall reside in the same directory as the.ibs file or in a relative path under that directory.
+See Section 10.2 for details.

-The Parameter_File entry provides the name of the AMI parameter definition file, which shall have an extension of .ami.
-This must be an external file and should reside in the same directory as the .ibs file and the executable model file.
-See Section 10.3 for details.
+The AMI_Parameter_File entry provides the name of the AMI parameter definition file reference, which shall have an extension of “ami”.
+This shall be an external file.
+The .ami file shall reside in the same directory as the .ibs file or in a relative path under that directory.
+See Section 10.3, “AMI PARAMETER DEFINITION FILE STRUCTURE”, for details.

 Executable_Rx, Executable_Tx: